dokaattila/calorie-calculator-spring/README.md

 # Calorie Calculator Spring
-Calorie Calculator Spring is a java backend application for retrieving common foods and their nutritional values.
+Calorie Calculator Spring is a java backend application, that returns common foods and their nutritional values.

 ## General Information
 - The project uses an SQLite database to store different foods.